thefinnlab/psyanim-docs/hello_psyanim_2.md

 Note that using `this.entity` within a component will return a reference to the entity which the component is attached to.

-### d.
 Rebuild your ./dist bundle and reload the page in your browser and you should be able to see your agent moving back and forth on-screen by using the 'enter' key to load the experiment scenes!

 <p align="center">
   <img src="./imgs/getting_started_final_result.gif" />